agamatrix/search/readme.md

 * formField  - field in the form that contain text, and will populated using model.modelField based on field value.
 * modelField - field in the model that contain text, and will used to fill formField in view.
 * encode     - boolean, by default false.
 If you want to use search strings in URL's with special characters like % or / you need to use encoding
+* empty     - boolean, by default false.
+If you want to omit this field in the PRG url if no value has been given (shorter urls).

-Note: Since 1.2 those can also be configured in the model itself (to keep it DRY).
+Note: Since 1.1.1 those can also be configured in the model itself (to keep it DRY).
 You can then set `$presetVar = true` then in the controller to use the model ones (see the example above).
 You can still use define the keys here where you want to overwrite certain settings.
+It is recommended to always use `encode => true` in combination with search strings (custom text input) to avoid url-breaking.

 ### Prg::commonProcess method usage ###